XmasRights/XmasRights.github.io/_posts/2017-01-07-Fibonacci.md

 ---
 As a programmer, there are often moments when you have to question who is truly in charge in the computer-developer relationship.
 When a boring and repetitive task presents itself and you diligently proceed without question, I have to imagine your computer's laughter circuits are chuckling away with the satisfaction that they've managed to avoid another irritating endeavour.

-One of those tasks that I find myself doing over and over again when optimising code (or more likely figuring out why my code is so Goddamn slow) is calculating execution time.
-It's simple enough to write, copy, paste, print to console, and delete, over and over again, but it's not absurd to think that spending the 4 minutes to make something a bit more elegant might be in order.
+One of those tasks that I find myself doing over and over and over again when optimising code (or more likely figuring out why my code is so Goddamn slow) is calculating execution time.
+It's simple enough to write, copy, paste, print to console, delete, and repeat over and over and over and over again, but it's not absurd to think that spending the 4 minutes to make something a bit more elegant might be in order.

 Thanks to closures in Swift this can be done in a very reusable way, with a syntax that doesn't make you want to stab programming textbooks with blunt objects.